Bhargavi84/Explore-Ireland-MS2/README.md

 ___
 **Objectives:**
 * To provide a finest experience to explore Ireland to all new travellers.
-* To promote and convey the History,Culture and Beauty of the country.
+* To promote and convey the history, culture and beauty of the country.
-* To know the  information about main sport of Ireland, The Gaelic, The football game.
+* To know the  information about main sport of Ireland, The Gaelic football game.
 * To draw attention to the best places to visit.
-* To know about the History and food culture and rich Heritage of Ireland.
+* To know about the history and food culture and rich heritage of Ireland.
 * To ensure users are able to send their message or queries through the Contact Form.

 ### **Scope**
 ___
 To create a website that will help the users get motivated to plan their travel destination to Ireland.
-The website has been divided into different section so that user can easily look into that and the infomation are easy and understanble way so that  they can plan their next trip.
+The website has been divided into different section so that user can easily look into that and the infomation are easy and understandable way so that  they can plan their next trip.

 ### **Structure**
 ___